temitopeakin1/temitopeakin1/README.md

 ### Hello there 👋

-Who's this Dude, I am Temitope Akinmegha alias <b>T'megha</b> The curious guy who craves for Knowledge, makes most of his time Studying, and passionately seeks Knowledge wherever and however its concealed.
+Who's this Dude, I am Temitope Akinmegha alias <b>T'megha</b> The curious guy who craves Knowledge, makes most of his time Studying, and passionately seeks Knowledge wherever and however it is concealed.

-I'm a Passionate FullStack Software Engineer with focus on Frontend Software Engineering & Mobile Engineering, Basically I build Web Apps using, Php, JavaScript, Angular, React, Nextjs as well as Mobile Apps with expertise in Flutter,Dart and Firebase.
-I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software even though it's been a long while i used them.
+I'm a Passionate FullStack Software Engineer with a focus on Frontend Software Engineering & Mobile Engineering, Basically, I build Web Apps using, Php, JavaScript, Angular, React, and Nextjs as well as Mobile Apps with expertise in Flutter, Dart and Firebase.
+I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software even though it's been a long while I used them.
 All thanks to my Masters Programme.

 It gives me so much excitement to affect people's life positively by building quality products and making the world a better place to be.